bogdancojan09/forgerock_am_docker/README.md

 ## The How

-Before booting up the setup, make sure you have installed the WAR file for AM (ideally v7.3.1) - and rename it - and the zipped version of Amster (v7.4.0) on your local setup.
+  1. Before booting up the setup, make sure you have installed the WAR file for AM (ideally v7.3.1) - and rename it - and the zipped version of Amster (v7.4.0) on your local setup.
 Once installed, add them into the /target directory.

   **(!
 You might need to create a ForgeRock account before installing the products mentioned above, even though these do not need any subscription or pay-to-use features.)**

+  2. Make sure you create your own .env file containing the variables that are listed inside the .env.sample with values you want to add.

-Development was done using a WSL + Docker Engine setup.
+  3. Development was done using a WSL + Docker Engine setup.
 Assuming you have WSL set up with Docker Engine within, you can just build this using this command (--progress plain flag-value pair can be used for build status tracking):

       docker-compose build [--progress plain] && docker-compose up -d

 ## Current "Magic"